telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 >tip You can [download the hotfix archive]({%slug introduction/installation/using-the-hotfix-(dlls-and-scripts/skins-only)%}) from our site that contains all necessary assemblies so you can easily copy the Telerik.Web.Design.dll assembly to your target location.

 >note The issue is already fixed in version 2018.1.215.2 of [Telerik ASP.NET AJAX VSExtensions](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikASPNETAJAXVSExtensions) -> Telerik.Web.Design.dll is not added to the Bin folder of a newly created Telerik AJAX site/app.

 Download, install it and restart your Visual Studio to upgrade to the latest version of the Telerik ASP.NET AJAX VSExtensions.

+Note that the Telerik.Web.Design.dll cannot be added to the Bin folder when draging and dropping a Telerik ASP.NET control from the Toolbox of Visual Studio.
+In this case, only the Telerik.Web.UI.dll is copied to the Bin folder and you will need to manually copy the Telerik.Web.Design.dll to the Bin folder and reference it.

 ## Unknown server tag/Could not load file or assembly errors